naikkapil/Global-biodiversity-Kapil/README.md

 -- Added Appsilon gif in dashboard header to enhance UI and used Javascript to move application title to to nav bar and Css for styling title.

 **Features
 --Subsetted Occurrence Data (Poland) using PySpark: Leveraging the power of PySpark, I have efficiently subsetted occurrence data specifically for the region of Poland.
 The processed data has been stored in CSV format with the filename occurrence_poland.csv.
-This approach allows for a more focused and detailed analysis of the data relevant to this geographical area.
+This approach allows for a more focused and detailed analysis of the data relevant to this geographical area.(update - Now data for Poland is readily available at https://www.gbif.org/occurrence/search?country=PL)

 --Dependency Management with renv: To manage dependencies, I've utilized renv.
 This ensures that all necessary R packages and their specific versions are consistently maintained, leading to more reproducible and stable code.